Amazon FBA for beginners

 There are a number of ways to find suppliers – trade shows are a great place to look in my experience but I’ve also found suppliers in the past from old fashioned googling.

-Alibaba is another place you can try to find overseas suppliers.
-Alibaba is a supplier database full of manufacturers selling pretty much any product you can think of.
+Alibaba is another place you can try.
+Alibaba is an online marketplace full of manufacturers selling pretty much any product you can think of.
 Here is a search for football pumps:

 Personally, I like to try and find suppliers from outside Alibaba, as nearly every seller uses Alibaba.
 I really love to find suppliers at trade shows, as you get to feel the products and talk to the manufacturer.